LucasPardoParra/LucasPardoParra/README.md

 ## Hi there 👋

+It's me, Lucas!
+Here's some infor about myself:

+- 🔭 I’m currently working on some personal projects I'll be uploading soon.
+- 🌱 I’m currently learning WebApp Development at Universidad Europea, in Madrid
+- 📫 How to reach me: please don't xD
+- 😄 Pronouns: (what?)
+- ⚡ Fun fact: any non-fun fact is a fun fact itself just because it isn't.
+Pretty good, huh?

 <!--
 **Pardoluki/Pardoluki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.